 - It is believed that the name Sardine could have originated from the island of Sardinia where this fish used to be abundant back in the 1500s.
 Although their reserves have reduced, the fish is still a common dish served throughout the Mediterranean and the rest of Europe.

 - Anchovies are a member of the Engraulidae family and there are 140 species of this fish.
 They are commonly found in larger numbers in temperate waters and avoid very warm or cold conditions.

 Summing it up

 You could be excused for not knowing the difference between anchovies and sardines.
 They’re both small fish sold in cans at the supermarket.
-The similarities don’t end there though.
-They both taste extremely fishy, salty and oily.
-If you’re the type of person who doesn’t enjoy “fishy tasting” fish then these fish are not for you.
+They also share a taste which is extremely fishy, salty, and oily.
+If you’re the type of person who avoids “fishy flavors” then these fish are not for you.

-The key difference is in their taste.
+The main difference is in their taste.
 Anchovies have a higher level of saltiness and they have a strong, pungent, fishy flavor.
-For most, an anchovy sandwich would be unbearable but a sardine sandwich would be conceivable.
+For most, eating an anchovy sandwich would be unbearable, but a sardine sandwich is conceivable.
 The most popular use for anchovies would have to be as a pizza topping although they’re a useful ingredient for adding a hit of salt and umami to mains such as pasta sauce.